WXJC-FM

-WXJC-FM (101.1 MHz, "Truth 101.1") is a commercial radio station licensed to Cullman, Alabama, serving Greater Birmingham and most of north-central Alabama.
+WXJC-FM (101.1 FM, "Truth 101.1") is a commercial radio station licensed to Cullman, Alabama, serving Greater Birmingham and most of north-central Alabama.
 It is owned by Crawford Broadcasting Company.
 WXJC-FM and its sister station WXJC 850 AM simulcast a format of Christian talk and teaching programs with Southern gospel and worship music.
 The studios are on Summit Parkway at West Valley Avenue in Birmingham.

-WXJC-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is in Good Hope, Alabama, near the border between Cullman County and Blount County, approximately 40 mi north of downtown Birmingham.
+WXJC-FM's transmitter is sited in Good Hope, Alabama, near the border between Cullman County and Blount County, approximately 40 mi north of downtown Birmingham.
 The signal provides at least secondary coverage to Huntsville, Tuscaloosa, Gadsden and Florence.